Dualformer: Controllable Fast and Slow Thinking by Learning with Randomized Reasoning Traces: Related Work

 The second type aims to train Transformers from scratch to plan and reason independently~\cite{lehnert2024beyond, saha2024system, gandhi2024stream}, using task-specific language.
 Both \citet{lehnert2024beyond} and \citet{gandhi2024stream} teach LLMs to search by representing the search process in language, \citet{lehnert2024beyond} developed \texttt{\searchformer} that is trained to mimic the A* search process for pathfinding problems. \citet{gandhi2024stream} applied their model to the Countdown game.
 In the concurrent work \citet{saha2024system}, the authors trained two separate models and manage them by an external meta-controller.
 There, one model generates rapid traceless response, while another one responds slower but with trace.
+Similarly, \cite{lin2023swiftsage} leverages multiple models to implement slow and fast thinking using an agent style workflow.
 Our research is closely related to the above work, but has some key differences.
 Unlike \citet{lehnert2024beyond, gandhi2024stream} which do not modify the reasoning trace in the training data, our approach involves randomizing the reasoning trace.
-Unlike \citet{saha2024system}, we do not use any explicit controller nor use two networks for each mode.
+Unlike \citet{saha2024system, lin2023swiftsage}, we do not use any explicit controller nor use two networks for each mode.
 Instead, we integrate both the fast and the slow mode functionalities into a single model.

 \paragraph{Synthetic Data Generation using LLM} Large language models (LLMs) have been utilized for synthetic data generation in various domains.
-For instance, \citet{weifinetuned, longpre2023flan, alpaca} introduced a synthetic instruction dataset by sampling from diverse templates containing natural language instructions that outline specific tasks.
+For instance, \citet{wei2021finetuned, longpre2023flan, alpaca} introduced a synthetic instruction dataset by sampling from diverse templates containing natural language instructions that outline specific tasks.
 This approach has also been applied to the visual domain \cite{liu2024visual, liu2024improved, zhu2023minigpt, Brooks_2023_CVPR, peng2023instructiontuninggpt4}.
 To improve the performance of LLM to answer math questions, \citet{yu2023metamath} developed a method to rewrite, verify, and augment the original MATH dataset~\cite{hendrycks2021measuring} using specialized prompts.
-Similar methodologies have been further explored in other studies, including those by ~\citet{yuan2023scaling, luo2023wizardmath,lee2023platypus, yue2023mammoth}.\looseness=-1
+Similar methodologies have been further explored in other studies, including those by ~\citet{yuan2023scaling, luo2023wizardmath,lee2023platypus, yue2023mammoth, tong2025dart}.\looseness=-1